oceanprotocol-archive/tech-spikes-2017-to-2019/03-data-availability/web2-compact-por/README.md

 ### 2.3 Experiment

-The code can be found in [por github](https://github.com/CapacitorSet/por), whcih can be successfully tested with dataset file:
+The Go implementation of this scheme can be found in [por github](https://github.com/CapacitorSet/por), whcih can be successfully tested with data file:

 <img src="img/exp.jpg" width=250 />